 Miscellaneous collections: on the usual days and at the usual times

 Our regular collections don't change.
-Our yard waste collection will begin on April 15 just as planned, but the branches collection is suspended.
+Our yard waste collection began on April 15 just as planned, and our branches collection followed on April 30.
 An important notice in the case of the collection of recyclable materials: throughout the duration of the preventive measures, only the bins will be collected.

 Disinfectant wipes, tissues, gloves, masks and other protective or cleaning products go in the trash only, in a sealed bag.